 So we started our 24 hours in Prague by getting a bit off the beaten track on our own.
 We’re going to get even further off the beaten track, but we’ll do it with a bit of help.
 We’re going to take the Alternative Prague tour.
 This tour is special because it takes you completely out of the most famous parts of Prague so you can see a side of the city that most tourists never get to visit.

+You can book this wonderful tour yourself by clicking here.
 I can’t possibly show you everything we saw on this tour, but I can certainly give you…

 three fun facts: alternative prague

 1) what’s the famous street art in prague?